courses-ionio/hci/projects/2006041/README.md

 I used the vim text editor and `vi` to to edit the .vimrc config file for the vim editor.
 I downloaded `Vundle`, a vim plugin manager that allows users to keep track of and configure the vim plugins right in the `.vimrc` file.
 I then included in the `.vimrc` file and installed the `youcompleteme` plugin for test autocompletition.
 I also included in the `.vimrc` file configuration for syntax highlighting.

 ### ![#1589F0](https://via.placeholder.com/15/1589F0/000000?text=+) References
-1. The link to the asciicast in [asciinema](https://asciinema.org/a/371700)
+1. Link to the asciicast in [asciinema](https://asciinema.org/a/371700)

 ### ![#c5f015](https://via.placeholder.com/15/c5f015/000000?text=+) Live Demo
 [![asciicast](https://asciinema.org/a/371700.svg)](https://asciinema.org/a/371700)